Axia-Tech/AXIA-wiki/docs/general/scams.md

 You could put together a full account of the transactions and chat messages accompanied by screenshots and explanations, but there are no guarantee stakeholders on the network will help you restore the funds as it would set a dangerous precedent.
-In fact, there have been several attempts on AXIACoin in the past and none have been passed.
+In fact, there have been several attempts on AXIA in the past and none have been passed.
 It is safer for the network and for future users to consider the money lost.
 Still, your detailed account of the situation might help prevent others from falling for the same thing so we recommend retracing your steps and talking publicly about them, if it's not too private.